Trip to Tibet

 Read our article about travelling in Tibetan areas outside of the TAR.

-Emerging from humble origins as local tribe leaders in Lhasa’s Yarlung Valley, the Tibetan Kings gradually came to conquer and control much of the geographic feature we know today as ‘the Tibetan Plateau’ (the largest and highest geographical feature on the planet).
+Emerging from humble origins as local tribe leaders in Lhasa’s Yarlung Valley, the Tibet Kings gradually came to conquer and control much of the geographic feature we know today as ‘the Tibetan Plateau’ (the largest and highest geographical feature on the planet).
 In the process, they traded and skills, conquered and absorbed surrounding cultures, and adopted cultural knowledge from other powerful empires.

 Today, we often refer to ‘Tibet’ as the geo-cultural area conquered during the Golden Age of the Tibetan Empire, yet in the final years of the 10th century, internal struggles and religious persecution brought an end to one of Eurasia’s most impressive cultural kingdoms.
-In the years that followed, Buddhism experienced a massive revival, becoming the defining and distinguishing characteristic of ‘Tibetan Culture’.
+In the years that followed, Buddhism experienced a massive revival, becoming the defining and distinguishing characteristic of ‘Tibet Culture’.
 We will help you plan trips to Tibet with low cost.
+Our Tibet tours are led by local Tibetan guides who possess deep-rooted knowledge of Tibetan culture and history, ensuring an authentic travel experience with a proficient Tibet tour guide.

 China’s Administrative Division of Tibet and Tibetan Areas

-• Tibet Autonomous Region (TAR / Xizang)
+Tibet Autonomous Region (TAR / Xizang)

-Originally called U-tsang དབུས་གཅང་ (meant central Tibet), included parts of Kham areas Chamdo and Nagqu.
+Originally called U-tsang Tibet དབུས་གཅང་ (meant central Tibet), included parts of KhamTibet areas Chamdo and Nagqu.

 1. Yushu Tibetan Autonomous Prefecture in Qinghai Province